MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 ```

-There is no explicit way to remove the `onclick` event, but if we make the `onclick` attribute as `null`, it will do the job as we want.
+There is no obvious way to remove the `onclick` event, but if we make the `onclick` attribute as `null` it will do the job as we supposed.

 ##### onclick - before removing listener